We look inside and out to see what’s new.

 We love smaller details like the new lighting signature in the headlights – which matches that of the ARX-05 racecar – and the strong character line that curves upward through the car’s midsection.
 The angular taillights are crisp and clean on an otherwise simple rear end.
 All in all, the standard TLX’s styling is eye-catching but maintains a certain subtlety to go with it.
 The Type S dials up the drama quite a bit more with dedicated styling cues like enormous quad exhaust tips and 20-inch wheels.
 Type S also darkens out the front grille and intakes for an extra aggressive look.

-Finally, Acura dramatically reworked the interior, swapping in the RDX’s 10.2-inch infotainment system and touchpad interface.
+Finally, Acura dramatically reworked the interior, swapping in the RDX’s 10.2-inch infotainment system and touchpad interface along with a new ELS Studio 3D audio system.
 Materials are nicer than before, with new wood trim and thin strips of LED lighting found throughout the dash.

 The 2021 TLX and TLX Type S feel like a true return to form for Acura, with a restored focus on performance and style.
 While we have to refrain from final judgment until we drive the car, this early first look fills us with hope for what’s to come.